directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 `bitbake karo-image-minimal`

-If you get build errors (eg ERROR: libpcre-native-8.44-r0 do_fetch: Fetcher failure) simply run `bitbake` again.
+If you get build errors (eg "ERROR: libpcre-native-8.44-r0 do_fetch: Fetcher failure" or simular) simply run `bitbake` again.
 It may be necessary to do this two or three times before you get a clean build.

 Notice that Yocto configuration files can either be modified from the container using the `nano` editor or from the host using your preferred editor.

 If you exit the container it will automatically be removed, however the build directory will persist on the host.
-If you need to modify the build, simply run the `docker run ....` command above and type the following in the container to setup the correct environment for Yocto builds:
+If you need to modify the build, simply run the `docker run ....` command above and type the following in the container to setup the correct environment for the Yocto builds:

 `cd ~/karo-bsp`
 `source setup-environment build-5011-minimal`